 Non-vector art is “flat” art and is subject to showing pixels when enlarged.
 For certain types of signs any “flat” logo files may have to be recreated by the design staff, in this instance if client can provide the font used in the logo that will work best.
 If a client cannot provide a font or font name, we pick a font similar and make sure to gain approval all recreated logos before proceeding.

-Interested in learning more about how a vehicle wrap can help advertise your business?
+Interested in learning more about how a professionally created custom sign can help advertise your business?
 Just give us a call.
 We love to talk signs!